 The hero’s travels take him to far-away and unknown lands.
 Often these journeys take place at night or at sea.

 The hero is forced to battle some kind of monster.
 Sometimes, this struggle is with the hero’s inner-demons.

 The hero is injured and thought to be dead.
 Or the hero mistakenly believes that someone close to him is dead.

 The hero suffers an injury in which he loses a limb or the use of another body part.

-The meeting with the goddess represents the point in the adventure when the person experiences a love that has the power and significance of the all-powerful, all encompassing, unconditional love that a fortunate infant may experience with his or her mother.
-It is also known as the "hieros gamos", or sacred marriage, the union of opposites, and may take place entirely within the person.
+The meeting with the goddess represents the point in the adventure when the person experiences a love that has the power and significance of the all-powerful, all encompassing, unconditional love.
+It is also known as the sacred marriage.
 This is a very important step in the process and is often represented by the person finding the other person that he or she loves most completely.
 Although Campbell symbolizes this step as a meeting with a goddess, unconditional love and /or self unification does not have to be represented by a woman.